Kaung-Khant-Ko-2212/Skincare-Recommendation-Chatbot-Using-Prolog/README.md

 # Skincare-Recommendation-Chatbot-Using-Prolog
 The Skincare Recommendation Chatbot is a Python program that uses a Prolog knowledge base to provide personalized skincare routine tips and product suggestions based on a user's specified skin type.

-# Skincare — Skin Type Classification (Repository)

-A compact backend/utilities repository for the Skin Type Classification project.
-This repository contains supporting scripts and utilities used for data processing, quick experiments, and compatibility tests.
-The complete application (including the frontend and main training/inference pipelines) is hosted separately — see the link at the bottom.

 ---

 ## Table of Contents